 More than 200 Lutheran women gathered by Zoom under the theme Pivot, Don’t Panic!, Feb.
 18-20, 2021.
 The event addressed what it means to be a leader in these uncertain times.
-Below are some of the resources offered throughout the event.
+Below are videos of the event and resources offered to the participants.
 The event took the place of our annual Conference of Presidents gathering.
-Soon, we’ll add videos of the Friday and Saturday sessions.

 Pivot Don’t Panic! was an invitation-only leadership event for Women of the ELCA leaders.
 About 200 women gathered by Zoom Feb.
 18-20, 2021, to hear what it means to be a leader in these uncertain times.